In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 These are implementation relationships (behavior), with IDrivable or IFlyable.

-Let’s see how different languages implement the concept of interfaces.
+Let’s see how different languages implement the concept of interface.

 In C#, interfaces are declared with the reserved word interface.